binbashar/le-tf-infra-aws/management/us-east-1/security-hub --/README.md

 When running Organizations, follow these steps:

-1. Delegate the Security Hug management to an account other than `management`.
+1. Delegate the Security Hub management to an account other than `management`.

 ```hcl
 resource "aws_securityhub_organization_admin_account" "main" {